 - Pour the water into the pot and heat it up.
 Then add the couscous, stir everything, cover the pot, turn off the stove and let the couscous sit for 5 minutes.

-- Fluff the couscous and stir in the green onion.
+- Fluff the couscous and stir in the green onion and red chili flakes.
 Season with more salt and pepper if needed and enjoy!